giuliodondi/kOS-Shuttle_OPS1/README.md

 With only one engine, the Shuttle cannot control roll effectively, especially as the offset engines couple it strongly with yaw.
 The gimbal of the single remaining engine is locked in the roll axis, and active only in pitch and yaw.
 Roll control is done using RCS by commanding a lateral translation, this produces a torque that effectively rolls the Shuttle around the longitudinal axis.
 The OMS engines are not very effective at rolling the ship around since the gimbals are not controllable directly in kOS.
 SERC is active in all 2EO scenarios.

+### ECAL (East Coast Abort Landing)

+If you launch from KSC on inclinations 35° and above, you fly close enough to landmasses that may provide an emergency landing site.
+There are a few sites along the Eastern Seaboard plus Bermuda island.
+The ECAL site will be chosen in a 2 Engine-out case depending if the current velocity is within a set range.
+If there is an ECAL site available, the program will steer the Shuttle in that direction and you'll see a message **YAW STEER** on the TRAJ2 display.
+Yaw steering reduces crossrange a bit and it's disabled when you start descending to prepare for MECO.

+In RTLS contingency scenarios, ECAL is only available in **RTLS 2EO YELLOW** before powered-pitcharound.

 ### 2EO BLUE and 2EO RTLS BLUE